Appointments and Prescriptions

 Can I visit a Sharp Rees-Stealy laboratory?

-All patients and visitors are encouraged to wear their own face covering upon arrival.
+All patients and support people must complete a self-screening questionnaire before arriving and are encouraged to wear their own face covering upon arrival.
 Patients with influenza-like illness or those wearing gaiters, bandanas, single-layer cloth masks or masks with exhalation valves will be given a standard mask.

 Are any Sharp facilities closed at this time?

 Sharp Rees-Stealy locations